okcoders/2019-javascript-2/class-01/README.md

 - keyword exercise
 - create some .txt files, add some random data to each file, and then cat and grep each file for the letter "a"
-- write a program that logs the length of the class-1-data.json file, the number of males, then number of femails, and the cumulative age of everyone
-- shipping label for each person
-- try to implement filter on your own

 ## Homework